Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 Note that the 6.0.0 update is not completely done yet, and therefore this page may be amended before the full release.
 {:.admonition.admonition-warning.admonition-icon.large-icon}

+This page is using Yarn mappings.
+The corresponding Quilt mappings are added as footnotes when they differ.
+{:.admonition.admonition-important.admonition-icon}

 ## Package migration

 This new major version has brought the opportunity to update the library's maven group and package, from `dev.onyxstudios` to `org.ladysnake`.